guillezorron/hotwire-poc/README.md

 * rails db:create
 * rails db:migrate

-## stimulus
+## stimulus configuration

-gem 'stimulus-rails'
+* gem 'stimulus-rails'
-bundle install
+* bundle install
-rails stimulus:install
+* rails stimulus:install
-bundle exec rails webpacker:install:stimulus
+* bundle exec rails webpacker:install:stimulus

+## To add new stimulus functions
+This project configuration is different from the one that `rails stimulus:manifest:update` creates, so we recommend not to run it.

+Stimulus works with the app/javascript/packs/application.js and  app/javascript/controllers/application.js.
+Each time you create a new Stimulus controller (at app/javascript/controllers) you must register it at app/javascript/controllers/application.js